Xaque8787/m3uparser/README.md

       - CLEANERS= # Optional, add more/different cleaner values, does not override the defaults
       - LIVE_TV= # Default is false, true will make a combined livetv.m3u from all live tv streams in M3U_URL
       - UNSORTED= # Default is false, true will put Unsorted_VOD at same path as the other VOD folders.
-      - USER_NAME="Choose_Username" # Username that will be used to log into the server.
+      - USER_NAME=Choose_Username # Username that will be used to log into the server.
-      - PASSWORD="Choose_Password" # Password that will be used to log into the server.
+      - PASSWORD=Choose_Password # Password that will be used to log into the server.
       - EPG_URL="https://epg_url.com, https://epg2_url.com, etc..."
         volumes:
       - movie_vod_volume:/usr/src/app/VODS/Movie_VOD/
       - tv_vod_volume:/usr/src/app/VODS/TV_VOD/
       - live_tv:/usr/src/app/VODS/Live_TV/
-      - branding:/usr/src/app/server_cfg
+      - server_cfg_volume:/usr/src/app/server_cfg/
     networks:
       ezpznet:
         ipv4_address: 10.21.12.7